"TILL DEATH DO US PART"

-You start thinking that if you try a little harder to please her, that girl you were crazy about will return--but it seldom happens.
-This doesn't mean you won't get a crumb or two along the way (if she wants something from you), but your needs stop mattering.
+You start thinking that if you try a little harder to please her, that girl you were crazy about will return to you--but it seldom happens.
+This doesn't mean you won't get a crumb or two along the way, if she wants something from you~ but your needs stop mattering.
 The Borderline's withdrawal starts out very subtly, but a couple of months into this wedded union, you'll find yourself missing the bliss part.
 This present reality is so incongruent with your premarital status, it can only be thought of as a fluke--and you'll pass it off as such.
-As the years go by, you're faced with the dreadful awareness that this 'phase' has become permanent--but it's impossible to leave, without severe financial repercussions.
+As the years go by, you're faced with the dreadful awareness that this 'phase' has become permanent, but it's impossible to leave without incurring severe financial repercussions.
 There are feelings of 'quiet desperation' you want to escape, yet you don't know how, or where to turn for help.

-I hear from men who've had an extramarital affair, usually with a Borderline.
-They phone me needing help to recover from that relationship--but it's soon revealed that their wife is one too!
-She may be the less volatile Waif/Martyr type, who's long-suffering, needful, guilting and shaming--but she's got BPD traits just the same.
+I've heard from men who've had an extramarital affair with a Borderline.
+They've phoned me seeking help to recover from that relationship--but it's soon revealed that their wife has these traits too!
+She may be the less volatile Waif/Martyr type, who is long-suffering, needful, guilting and shaming--but she's got BPD traits just the same.
 It's a hard pill to swallow, but it's pretty common.

 Men don't stray from a primary relationship because there's not enough sex (unless they have BPD features).
 Men stray, to get their needs for affection and closeness met.